Skip to main content

 Subdivision Reconstruction (Only townships are eligible)

 Based on State Law (Public Act 51 and Public Act 246), road agencies are required to obtain, at a minimum, matching funds from townships or other sources for paving or reconstruction on residential roads under their jurisdiction.
-In an effort to provide assistance to local communities for subdivision streets, MCDR offers the Subdivision Reconstruction Program.
+In an effort to provide assistance to local communities for subdivision streets, MCDR offers the Subdivision Reconstruction Program (SRP).
 It is an application based cost sharing program with MCDR covering half of the project costs up to $500,000.

 • Type of work: Reconstruction of subdivision roads